Ocean acidification: United Kingdom commercial fisheries

 The shellfish industry is an important part of the United Kingdom economy.
 In 2013, the shellfish industry contributed 37% of total landings by value.
 England and Scotland are the highest producers of shellfish within the United Kingdom.
-It has been found that annually fishers catch 66,000 t and 61,000 t.
+It has been found that annually fishers catch 66,000 tons and 61,000 tons.
 In terms of value, the wild-captured shellfish are worth 203 million pounds per year.
 However, ocean acidification is causing a decrease in the growth of many shellfish species.
 This is causing a drastic economic loss in the United Kingdom economy.

 It is predicted that by 2100 there will be an economy-wide economic loss of shellfish production in the United Kingdom.
 The direct potential loss ranges from 14 to 28 percent of fishery output.
 That is a total loss of about 23 to 88 million pounds.
 The financial losses vary regionally due to different patterns of wild-caught shellfish and the exploitation of species with differing sensitivities to ocean acidification.
 Shellfish resources in the United Kingdom will require regional, national, or international solutions to reduce the impacts of ocean acidification on shellfish species and stabilize the economy.